Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics.rst

     .. hidden-code-block:: bash

-       Hb/Mb genes within the same species are paralogs.
+       HbA to HbB, HbA to Mb and HbA to Mb, and Ha genes within the same species are paralogs.

        Mb genes from different species are orthologs.

        HbB genes from different species are orthologs.